Homemade Twix Bars (Original Millionaire Shortbread)

 - 1/2 tsp salt

-200 grams or 7 ounces of good quality dark chocolate, or any other chocolate you prefer.
+- 7 oz Dark Chocolate, or 200 grams Or any other chocolate you prefer.
 Dark chocolate helps cut down the sweetness of everything else.

 Heat oven to 350F or 175C

 Grease an 8″X8″ or 20cm square baking pan, including the sides all the way to the top.

 Mix the shortbread flours, sugar and salt in a large bowl with a whisk.
 Cut in the butter and mix with your fingers until the mixture is a sandy consistency.

 Press the dough into the baking pan and pierce liberally with a fork.
 Bake at 350F for 25 to 30 minutes, until the edges turn a golden brown.
 Set aside to cool.

 Melt the chocolate in a double-boiler or in the microwave and pour over the cooled caramel.
 I gave this a little blast in the refrigerator to set the chocolate, then turned the whole thing out on a cutting board.
-I cut the bars into finger-sized pieces and wrapped each one in waxed paper for candy bars.
+I cut the bars into 1" pieces and wrapped each one in waxed paper for candy bars.